BernhardRode/aws-infra-sandbox/docs/ci-cd-workflow.md

 ## Best Practices

 1. **Use conventional commits**: This helps with automatic versioning
-2. **Review PR prs**: Always check the pr environment before merging
+2. **Review PR previews**: Always check the preview environment before merging
 3. **Test in staging**: Verify changes in staging before creating a release
 4. **Monitor deployments**: Watch the GitHub Actions logs for any deployment issues

 ## Manual Deployment

 In addition to the automated CI/CD workflows, this project also includes a manual deployment workflow for controlled deployments of specific versions: